Cedarhurst, New York: Demographics

 There were 2,289 households, out of which 31.5% had children under the age of 18 living with them, 59.1% were married couples living together, 9.2% had a female householder with no husband present, and 28.5% were non-families.
 24.5% of all households were made up of individuals, and 13.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.69 and the average family size was 3.25.

 In the village, the population was spread out, with 25.1% under the age of 18, 6.3% from 18 to 24, 27.5% from 25 to 44, 24.0% from 45 to 64, and 17.2% who were 65 years of age or older.
 The median age was 39 years.
 For every 100 females, there were 91.0 males.
 For every 100 females age 18 and over, there were 85.6 males.

 The median income for a household in the village was $56,441, and the median income for a family was $71,406.
 Males had a median income of $52,460 versus $37,292 for females.
 The per capita income for the village was $29,591.
 About 4.3% of families and 5.3% of the population were below the poverty line, including 7.3% of those under age 18 and 5.9% of those age 65 or over.

-Over the past twenty years significant numbers of Orthodox Jewish families have moved into Cedarhurst supporting synagogues and other Jewish organizations.
+Over the past 20 years significant numbers of Orthodox Jewish families have moved into Cedarhurst supporting synagogues and other Jewish organizations.
 Italian-Americans (15.3%), Russian Americans (10.5%), Polish-Americans (9.7%) and Irish-Americans (6.9%) also make up a large percentage of the Five Towns community.

 Education

-Cedarhurst is part of School District 15 and is served by the Lawrence Public Schools.
-Lawrence High School as well as the #5 Elementary School, which serve students from a number of surrounding communities, are located in Cedarhurst.
+Cedarhurst is part of School District 15 and is served by the Lawrence Union Free School District.
+Lawrence High School as well as the No. 5 Elementary School – both of which serve students from a number of surrounding communities – are located within the Village of Cedarhurst.

-Cedarhurst is also home to the Hebrew Academy of the Five Towns and Rockaway High School and a Kahal school, both located on Central Avenue.
+Cedarhurst is also home to the Hebrew Academy of the Five Towns and Rockaway – a Jewish high school – and a Kahal school, both located on Central Avenue.

 Religion

-Cedarhurst is home to a number of shuls, including Temple Beth El, the Chofetz Chaim Torah Center, Congregation Tifereth Zvi, Kehilas Bais Yehuda Tzvi (otherwise known as The Red Shul), Agudath Israel of the Five Towns, Chabad of the Five Towns, Kehilas Bais Yisroel and the Young Israel of Lawrence Cedarhurst.
+Cedarhurst is home to a number of synagogues, including Temple Beth El, the Chofetz Chaim Torah Center, Congregation Tifereth Zvi, Kehilas Bais Yehuda Tzvi (otherwise known as The Red Shul), Agudath Israel of the Five Towns, Chabad of the Five Towns, Kehilas Bais Yisroel and the Young Israel of Lawrence Cedarhurst.
+The national Jewish Orthodox Women's Medical Association (JOWMA) is based in Cedarhurst.

 The town is also home to St. Joachim Church of the Roman Catholic Diocese of Rockville Centre, also on Central Avenue.
 The church's parish elementary school was closed in June 2005 due to declining enrollment in the school's area over the previous decade.

 Government

+As of September 2025, the Mayor of the Village of Cedarhurst, its Village Trustees, and its Village Justice are as follows: